rkgttr/generator-rkgttr/README.md

 Open [http://localhost:3000/](http://localhost:3000/).

 There are two main folders in your folder: `build/` and `src/`. `build/` contains the compiled, concatenated and minified files you will deploy.
 You should never work into the `build` folder, if you do, you'll suffer immeasurable pain and die miserably. `src/` contains your working files, work here, and only here.
-If you use Jade, save your Jade templates into the `src/jade folder`, and all your included Jade templates into the `src/jade/includes` folder.
+If you use Pug, save your pug templates into the `src/pug folder`, and all your included Pug templates into the `src/pug/includes` folder.
 All generated HTML files will end up in the `build/` folder.
-If you don't use Jade, all the HTML files that you edit or create into the `src/` folder will be copied over the `build/` folder.
+If you don't use Pug, all the HTML files that you edit or create into the `src/` folder will be copied over the `build/` folder.

 Always write your JavaScript into `src/js/main.js`.
 You can use [ECMAScript 6](https://babeljs.io/) or standard ECMAScript 5.
 However, don't use any ES6 functionalities that depend on the Babel Polyfill.
 Your code will be minifed as ES5.